Agency and Autonomy? Two Significant Learning Conditions

 Here is something new for me: In human behavior, what is the difference between autonomy and agency?
 See if you find this useful in nurturing your child's (or your own) sense of fulfillment and satisfaction.

 I recently attended an early childhood education conference and was attracted to a session that I thought was going to be about preschool children and the significance of autonomy, a seemingly overlooked human drive.
 This session was lead by the most delightful, wise, and observant XX-year-old I have ever had the opportunity to meet - Sydney Gurwitz Clemens.
 Right up front, she told me that autonomy is not the same as agency.
 That hooked me, and I thankfully stayed for it.
 At the end, I thanked her and said, "I've never heard agency discussed before in early childhood.
 Do you know who else is doing that?"
 She answered, "I'm the only one."
-As soon as I got home I begin to explore the difference between these two and share them with you below - in the hope that we can create some partnerships to empower parents.
+As soon as I got home I begin to explore the difference between these two and share them with you below - in the hope that Sydney and I can create some classes to empower parents.
 In the meanwhile, she and I are planning to do a few joint public educational conversations with parents in the near future.

 I wrote the following after a few back-and-forth emails from a close friend and linguistic mentor regarding my initial thoughts.
 Thanks, Kevin K!

 Agency is an innate urge and intentional action, such as to explore, test, or produce a particular effect for one's own goal or internal learning process.
-Agency is a capacity and is used as a learning or interactive process that can be necessarily be interrupted or frequently disrupted unnecessarily by external interference when its value is not seen or understood.
+Agency is a capacity, and thus underlies under all external conditions and circumstances.
+It is used as an essential experimental, explorative, and inter- and intra-active learning and integration process that can be interrupted by external demands or perceived threats (relational or physical).
+It is frequently interrupted by parental and educational agendas (when its value is not seen or understood).

-Autonomy is the freedom of a person to choose to act or locate oneself free from external control.
-There are degrees of autonomy.
+Autonomy is a freedom of a person to choose an action or to locate oneself within existing external limitations.
+There are degrees of autonomy (wide ranges of limitations) under differing circumstances.